Documentation

 The surface refinement will be overwritten by a feature refinement at the geometry edges up to the specified feature refinement distance.

-The layer mesh will be inserted between surface and first volume cell layer by pushing the existing mesh out.
+The layer mesh will be inserted between the surface and first volume cell layer by pushing the existing mesh out.
 To keep mesh distortion effects small, the total layer mesh thickness should not exceed the thickness of the first volume cell layer thickness.

 A list of meshing tutorials can be found in the tutorial section.